adri/adri.github.io/_posts/2018-07-15-controling-ventilation-via-homekit.md

     Test that it works by opening `http://[ip]/press?button=high` and `http://[ip]/press?button=low` in a browser.
 You should hear the ventilation picking up speed and slowing down again.

 3. HomeKit support via Homebridge plugin<br/>
-    To integrate with HomeKit, I wrote [a Homebridge plugin](https://github.com/adri/homebridge-itho-cve-eco-rft) to control the ESP.
+    I wrote [a Homebridge plugin](https://github.com/adri/homebridge-itho-cve-eco-rft) to control the ESP.
 [Homebridge](https://github.com/nfarina/homebridge) emulates the iOS HomeKit API and is written in NodeJS.
 You can use the IP from the last step in the installation step [described here](https://github.com/adri/homebridge-itho-cve-eco-rft).
 The challenge here was to map the actions coming from HomeKit to signals going to the remote.
 I ended up using a [state machine](https://github.com/adri/homebridge-itho-cve-eco-rft/blob/master/index.js#L105-L121) which worked great.
     There is now also [esp-homekit](https://github.com/maximkulkin/esp-homekit), an option to emulate the HomeKit API directly on the ESP, which I didn't try yet.

 ## Learnings